S-haila/Project1_group4/README.md

 ## 🔍 About

-We are a group of 4 full-time working professionals contributing to a project to showcase our<br />
-knowledge and learning capabilities through Monash BootCamp Education.<br />
+We are a group of 4 full-time working professionals contributing to a project to showcase our knowledge and learning capabilities through Monash Data Analysis BootCamp Education.<br />

 ## 🖥 Project Brief